HEnquist/camilladsp/README.md

 it is recommended to always use the `--gain`  option to set the volume to start at a safe value.

 #### Example statefile
-The statefile is a small YAML file that holds the parth to the active config file, as well as mute and volume settings for the five faders (`Main` and `Aux1` to `Aux4`)
+The statefile is a small YAML file that holds the path to the active config file, as well as mute and volume settings for the five faders (`Main` and `Aux1` to `Aux4`)
 ```
 ---